OlivierBlanvillain/master-thesis/report/content.md

 ###### Autowire
 Remote procedure call allow remote systems to communicate through an interface similar to method calls.
 The Autowire library allows to perform type-safe, reflection-free remote procedure calls between Scala systems.
 It uses macros and is agnostic of both the transport-mechanism and the serialization library.

-The scala-js-transport library offers a *RpcWrapper*, which makes internal use of Autowire to provide remote procedure call on top of any of the available *Transports*. #rpcExample shows a complete remote procedure call implementation using WebSocket, and the uPickle @upickle serialization library.
+The scalajs-transport library offers a *RpcWrapper*, which makes internal use of Autowire to provide remote procedure call on top of any of the available *Transports*. #rpcExample shows a complete remote procedure call implementation using WebSocket, and the uPickle @upickle serialization library.

 \rpcExample{Complete example of remote procedure call implementation.}